roman-milk/roman-milk.github.io/football-bet-ftw.md

  Chili and beer made up our lunch, while we watched the half-time highlights.
 As we all eased back from our chow bowls, Lori stood and removed the t-shirt she'd been wearing.
 During her effort, the jersey underneath pulled up almost to her armpits, exposing her bra to all of us for a few moments, before it settled back down onto her body.
 And again I was reminded what a nice body it was.
 Too bad she'd kept it hidden so successfully throughout the years.

  After the kickoff, the Redskins looked like they were going to get back to their patented smash-mouth football running game which Joe Gibbs has always liked so much.
 Portis had a couple of nice runs, one of which was nullified by holding, but then they tried a couple passes that ended incomplete.
-Report_Story #2